 You might have 10 cars in a row, and then show your child how you can rearrange the cars in a totally different order and count them again.
 It will still be 10, and the order doesn't matter.
 It's the amount that matters.

 Again, that will help to avoid confusion and some of the pitfalls that come with counting the same thing in the same order every time.
-It really helps to just ingrain the concept of one-to-one correspondence in your child's mind without needing to explicitly explain this concept to them.
+It really helps to ingrain the concept of one-to-one correspondence in your child's mind without needing to explain this concept to them explicitly.

 And once your child has a really strong grasp of this and they have an opportunity to practice, particularly with objects that come in sets of 10 and under, or when they're a little bit older, 20 and under, it's going to help them pick up on addition and subtraction just naturally and much faster.
 Many parents attempt to teach one-to-one correspondence in a very abstract way, when children are too focused on simply repeating numbers and counting them in sequence, without a solid foundation of what that means in the physical world.